 - Flowering period: July to October

-- Flower colour: white with a pink edge
+- Flower colour: white with a pink flush

 - Garden care: Remove the faded blooms regularly to prolong flowering.
-Apply a dry mulch around the base of the plant to protect the roots from frost damage in autumn.
-Leave the old foliage to protect the new shoots from frost and then cut it back by a third in spring.
+Apply a dry mulch around the base of the plant to protect the roots from frost damage and cut back in spring when new shoots appear low down on the stem.
+Lift and divide congested clumps in spring.